 - To infuse participants with the passion to provide the Jewish educational and visionary leadership to bring about fundamental change within their own camps.

 - To implant within each director the desire for continued Jewish learning and educational reflection beyond this fellowship.

-Five four-day group seminars in North America and one ten-day group seminar in Israel.
+Four four-day group seminars in North America and one twelve-day group seminar in Israel.

 - Fall 2016

 Individual/ small group learning between seminars with master teachers/ mentors twice a month via Skype/ Zoom.
 Site visits during the summer by the mentors, helping to apply the content of the program to the camp program.
 A demonstration project, chosen by the director and guided by the mentor, serves as a “capstone” experience for the program.